aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/upgrades.md

 1. Login to your Organization Management (root) AWS account with administrative privileges
 2. Either:
-   a) Ensure a valid Github token is stored in secrets manager [(section 2.3.2)](#232-create-github-personal-access-token-and-store-in-secrets-manager)
+   a) Ensure a valid Github token is stored in secrets manager [(per the installation guide)](./install.md/#create-github-personal-access-token-and-store-in-secrets-manager)
    b) Ensure the latest release is in a valid branch of CodeCommit in the Organization Management account
-3. Review and implement any relevant tasks noted in the upgrade considerations in [section 3.1](#31-considerations)
+3. Review and implement any relevant tasks noted in the General Upgrade Considerations [section](#general-upgrade-considerations) above
 4. Update the config file in CodeCommit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
     - An automated script is available to help convert config files to the new v1.5.0 format
     - Compare your running config file with the sample config file from the latest release